Efficient construction of an HSS preconditioner for symmetric positive definite $\mathcal{H}^2$ matrices: Introduction

 \section{Introduction}

 Fast direct linear solvers exploit the hierarchical low-rank structure of matrix blocks.
-This structure can be exploited in different ways (e.g., hierarchical off-diagonal low-rank (HODLR) \cite{ambikasaran_mathcalo_2013}, hierarchical semiseparable (HSS) \cite{chandrasekaran_fast_2006, xia_fast_2010}, recursive skeletonization \cite{ho_fast_2012}, hierarchical interpolative factorization (HIF) \cite{ho2016hierarchical}, inverse fast multipole method (IFMM) \cite{ambikasaran2014inverse, coulier2017inverse}) but, invariably, constructing these hierarchical low-rank representations is expensive, its cost being dominated by computing accurate low-rank approximations of matrix blocks.
+This structure can be exploited in different ways (e.g., hierarchical off-diagonal low-rank (HODLR) \cite{ambikasaran_mathcalo_2013}, hierarchical semiseparable (HSS) \cite{chandrasekaran_fast_2006, xia_fast_2010}, recursive skeletonization \cite{ho_fast_2012}, hierarchical interpolative factorization (HIF) \cite{ho2016hierarchical}, inverse fast multipole method (IFMM) \cite{ambikasaran2014inverse, coulier2017inverse}) but, invariably, constructing these hierarchical low-rank representations is expensive, its cost being dominated by computing accurate low-rank approximations of matrix blocks and the associated factorizations based on these approximations.
 Usually, this construction step scales superlinearly and is far more expensive than the subsequent solve step (which may include factorization, e.g., ULV decomposition \cite{xia_fast_2010} for the HSS representation).

-An alternative to fast direct solvers is to use iterative solvers and fast matrix-vector multiplication provided by more general representations of the hierarchical low-rank structure (e.g., $\mathcal{H}$ \cite{hackbusch_sparse_1999, hackbusch_sparse_2000}, $\mathcal{H}^2$ \cite{hackbusch_h2matrices_2000, hackbusch_data-sparse_2002}, the fast multipole method (FMM) \cite{greengard_fast_1987, greengard_new_1997}, butterfly factorization \cite{li_butterfly_2015}).
+An alternative to fast direct solvers is to use iterative solvers and fast matrix-vector multiplication provided by more general representations of the hierarchical low-rank structure (e.g., $\mathcal{H}$ \cite{hackbusch_sparse_1999, hackbusch_sparse_2000}, $\mathcal{H}^2$ \cite{hackbusch_data-sparse_2002, hackbusch_h2matrices_2000}, the fast multipole method (FMM) \cite{greengard_fast_1987, greengard_new_1997}, butterfly factorization \cite{li_butterfly_2015}).
 These methods only require relatively cheap or even trivial precomputation to construct the hierarchical low-rank representation, and can scale linearly or quasilinearly overall.
 The main challenge here is slow convergence of the iterative solve for ill-conditioned matrices.

-The two alternatives can be combined by using fast direct solvers as preconditioners for the iterative solvers and using fast matrix-vector multiplication.
+The two approaches above can be combined by using fast direct solvers as preconditioners for the iterative solvers and using fast matrix-vector multiplication.
 Referred to as \textit{rank-structured preconditioners}, the construction cost of the solvers is greatly reduced due to the lower accuracy required of the low-rank approximations.
 For symmetric positive definite (SPD) matrices, which are addressed in this paper, it is important that the preconditioner is also SPD.
-Unfortunately, most rank-structured preconditioners are not able to guarantee that positive definiteness is preserved.
+Unfortunately, most rank-structured preconditioners, if only focusing on matrix block approximation, are not able to guarantee that positive definiteness is preserved.